nakul3112/ROS_ARIAC_RWA4/README.md

 ## **ENPM809B: Building a Manufacturing Robot Software System: RWA-4**

-This is README to run the ROS package created for RWA4.
+This is README to run the ROS package created for group-assignment RWA4.

+Group Members:
+1. An Li
+2. Andre
+3. Nakul Patel
+4. Revati Naik
+5. Sarvesh Thakur
+6. Srujan Panuganti

 ## **Package Name: group7_rwa4**
 This package builts an entire kit for the RWA4.
-It detects for faulty parts and replaces them.
+The package starts the competition, processes the order, queries the sensors/cameras, detects the faulty parts and replaces them while building the kit.
+The products can be picked up from the conveyer belt as well as bins.

 ## **Minimum System Requirements**
   * ROS Melodic